 While everything is baking in the oven, it’s time to make a batch of my 15 minute homemade cranberry sauce.
 Once you realize how simply this is to make, you’ll never buy store bought again.

-The other thing that is essential for any Thanksgiving dinner is fresh bread rolls.
+The other thing that is essential for any Thanksgiving dinner is fresh dinner rolls.
 Your guests are going to be amazed when you bring out this moist, soft homemade rolls.
 They take only 10 minutes to make with a quick 30 minute proof, and then another 20 or so to bake.

 I will admit that my favorite homemade stuffing recipe requires a little more work than the rest.
 BUT, you can make the mixture the night before (which I do!) and then bake it on Thanksgiving day.
 It’s SO good that I had to mention it in case you’re in need of a solid stuffing recipe.